-September 23rd, 2020
+October 1, 2020 Contact:

-Contact:
+Brenna Bates-Grubb-Community Outreach Specialist

-Brenna Bates-Grubb-Community Outreach Specialist Karen Mellor-Entomologist
+Karen Mellor-Entomologist

-Invasive Aedes Mosquitoes Identified in Two New Locations in Palmdale, CA
+Invasive Aedes Mosquitoes Identified in Two More New Locations in Palmdale, CA

 Lancaster, CA - The Antelope Valley Mosquito and Vector Control District has identified invasive Aedes mosquitoes in two new locations in Palmdale, California.
-One site near 30th Street East and Avenue R and one site near 35th Street East and Avenue R. The District has not detected this invasive mosquito in these locations prior to this identification.
+One site near Elizabeth Lake Road and Tierra Subida (10th Street West) and one site near 35th Street East and Avenue R. The District has not detected this invasive mosquito in these locations prior to this identification.
 District entomologist, Karen Mellor, identified these samples as Aedes aegypti, also known as the Yellow Fever mosquito.
-Mellor states, "This type of mosquito was first discovered in the Antelope Valley in October of 2018.
-We have since detected it several more times during the 2019 season, and again this year.
-Some detections were in the same areas as previous years, but we have also identified them in several new areas of town during the 2020 season."
+This type of mosquito was first discovered in the Antelope Valley in October of 2018.
+The District has since detected it several more times during the 2019 season, and again this 2020 mosquito season in five new locations.